-Search Engine Optimization (SEO) is a vital component of any new web design.
-As a web designer or blogger, it’s critical to understand the basics of SEO.
-You can design a website but if there is no traffic coming to it in a few months your client may be unhappy with the end results.
-Here are a few basic SEO rules to follow that will advance the SEO on all of your new web designs.
+Search engine optimization (SEO) is an important aspect of any new website design.
+It’s critical for a web designer or blogger to understand the fundamentals of SEO.
+You may create a beautiful website, but if no one visits it in a few months, your customer will be disappointed with the final results.
+Here are some simple SEO guidelines that you should follow to improve the SEO on all of your future web designs.

-The home page is the key to your website being found by many search engines.
-It should summarize the rest of the site, and give a clear, persuasive motivation for a user to look at the other interior pages within the website.
-Use broader keyword categories and funnel them to your interior web pages with more direct / focused keywords that offer specific products or services.
+The homepage is the most important element of your website’s visibility in search engines.
+It should summarize the rest of the site and provide a clear, compelling reason for a person to check out other interior pages on your website.
+Use more general keyword tags and funnel them to your interior web pages with more precise / targeted keywords that offer particular items or services.

-Pick a few keywords or long tail keyword phrases that describe your website.
-Use them, and words related to them, whenever it’s natural to do so.
-Repeating too many times is not a good rule to follow.
-Use them in sentences, headlines, and links within your site.
+Choose a handful of keywords or long tail keyword phrases that describe your website.
+Whenever it’s appropriate, utilize them and words connected to them.
+It’s not a good idea to adhere to the rule of repeating oneself too often.
+Use them in sentences, headlines, and site links.

 Clean Code is Searchable Code